 The profession of most of the people in the villages is farming.
 But people also have other professions.
-There are normally different areas in every village based on their profession like the potter, fisherman, blacksmith, etc. In this photoblog, we’ll take you to visit life and nature of a remote Bangladesh village located at the southwest part of the country so that you can get an idea about how they are and how people live there.
+There are normally different areas in every village based on their profession like the potter, fisherman, blacksmith, etc. In this photoblog, we’ll take you to visit the life and nature of a remote Bangladesh village located in the southwest part of the country so that you can get an idea about how they are and how people live there.

 Lifestyle in Bangladeshi Villages

 People live in the beautiful houses here made of clay.
 Roofs of them are made of burned clay called “tali” which protect them very well from the rainwater.

 Cattles are raised by almost every family